meisben/MSc_robotics_dissertation_multimedia_supplement/index.md

 <div id="resourcesPanel" class="container p-3 my-3 bg-info">
 <h2>Video link</h2>
   <p>Please click on the link below.
-A password entry form will appear, enter the password which has already been provided</p>
+A password entry form will appear, enter the password which has already been provided.
+The password for the link is provided adjacent to the link in the body (text) of the dissertation. </p>
 <ul class="list-group">
-  <a href="https://www.w3schools.com/python/" target="_blank" class="list-group-item list-group-item-action">Supplementary video link</a>
+  <a href="https://www.w3schools.com/python/" target="_blank" class="list-group-item list-group-item-action">Click here</a>
 </ul>
 </div>